alvarez-pj/dbd-xp-meta-analysis-q1-2026/README.md

 ```
 .
 ├── README.md                 # This file
-├── experiments/              # Experiment list (briefs & readouts linked in CSV)
+├── experiments/              # Experiment list (name, launch date, surface, and links to prd/briefs/readouts/curies)
 │   └── experiment_list.csv   # Master list of DbD launches (see template below)
 ├── metric_reference/              # Metric definitions and P0/core sets
 │   └── dbd-metric-reference.csv # Pulled over from DbD semantic layer; a list  of key DbD /DD core metrics.
-└── analysis/                 # Scripts and outputs for comparative analysis
+└── experiment-results/                 # CSV exports of curie results for each of the 61 experiments selected
     └── .gitkeep
 ```